Unit 1: Foundations of Longevity Coaching¶

 Social networks are the who: people who provide support, accountability, and shared values around health.

-Systems are more resilient than individual habits because they're self-reinforcing.
-If one habit breaks, the system helps it recover, and when the environment supports the behavior, willpower matters less; if the social network also values health, staying on track gets easier.
+Systems are more resilient than individual habits because they’re self-reinforcing.
+If one habit breaks, the system helps it recover, and when the environment supports the behavior, willpower matters less.
+When the social network also values health, staying on track usually gets easier, too.
+You don’t need a perfect streak.

-Research shows habits take a median of 59-66 days to reach automaticity, with individual ranges from 4 to 335 days.³ But that's just the habit.
-Building a complete system takes longer, and that's why longevity coaching thinks in years, not weeks.
+Research shows habits take a median of 59-66 days to reach automaticity, with individual ranges from 4 to 335 days.³ But that’s just the habit.
+Building a complete system takes longer, which is exactly why longevity coaching thinks in years, not weeks.

-Life changes—careers shift, families grow, health challenges emerge, priorities evolve—so longevity coaching needs to adapt rather than break.
+Life changes, and even the best plan will need edits.
+Careers shift, families grow, health challenges emerge, and priorities evolve, so longevity coaching has to adapt rather than break.

 Career changes: New job, different schedule, more or less stress.
 Adaptation: adjust routines, find new times for habits, adapt to the new environment.